twoznica90/mtserver/README.md

-# mtserver
+# MTserver

 This multi-threaded web server serves static files from a rocroot through GET requests only.
 It's pretty basic, its purpose being mainly educational as it uses standard Java packages (no dependencies).

 It has been developed with Eclipse and built as a jar with the Maven m2e plugin, from the project archetype *maven-archetype-quickstart*.

-The jar is built in the **/target** folder and the project contains scripts for an easy execution.
+The jar is built in the **/target** folder and the project contains scripts (.sh and .bat) for quick execution.

 ## Description

 - The class **MTServer**, which contains the main method, implements the Runnable interface and initiates a connection with a pool thread.
 The max. number of threads can be configured by the user (see usage below).

 - Then each thread is an instance of the class named **PoolThread**, which also implements the Runnable interface.
-It handles the client request and retreives the corresponding file from the folder *htdocs*.
+It handles the client request (through the HTTPRequest class) and retrieves the corresponding file from the folder *htdocs*.

-- The class **HttpResponseForFile** returns a valid http response to the running thread, which in turn sends it back to the client.
+- The class **HTTPResponse** returns a valid http response to the running thread, which in turn sends it back to the client.